SAHS2

 reason: >-

-Response to desiccation (GO:0009269) is a core biological process for SAHS2.
-The
+Response to desiccation (GO:0009269) is a core biological process for SAHS2, but the

-protein was identified specifically in the context of anhydrobiosis research, changes
+assay.
+SAHS proteins were identified in the context of anhydrobiosis research, show

 additional_reference_ids: